Niigata (city): Climate

-Niigata City features a humid subtropical climate (Cfa), but receives more yearly snowfall than cities such as Moscow, Montreal or Oslo.
-The climate in Niigata City is characterized by its high humidity and strong winds from the Sea of Japan in winter.
+Niigata City features a humid subtropical climate (Cfa).
+However, due to high precipitation, it receives more yearly snowfall than cities with continental climates such as Moscow, Montreal or Oslo.
+Winters are characterized by their high humidity and strong winds from the Sea of Japan.
 While many other parts of Niigata Prefecture tend to have heavy snow, Niigata City itself usually receives less due to its low-lying elevation and the shielding effect of Sado Island.

-However, Niigata City does receive much precipitation, mostly in the form of rainfall.
 On average, Niigata City has 269 days of precipitation each year, about 170 days of which see rain or snowfall measuring over 1 mm.
 The rainy season in July brings large amounts of rain, while the winter months, especially November and December, also have much precipitation.

 In summer, the south wind makes the weather rather hot.
 Typhoons usually bring strong foehn winds to this area, generally causing somewhat higher temperatures than in other parts of Japan.
 The weather on the west coast of Honshu tends to be better during the summer months than on the Pacific coast.